 *On this date in 1935 Mulatto: A Tragedy of the Deep South had its Broadway debut.

 This was a play about race issues by Langston Hughes.
-It was produced by Martin Jones and it ran for 11 months and 373 performances.
+Martin Jones produced it, running for 11 months and 373 performances.
 It was one of the earliest Broadway plays to combine father-son conflict with race issues.

 Historian Joseph McLaren noted that the play was popular with audiences because they were intrigued by the tragic mulatto theme.
-Critics, however, were more negative, perhaps in part because director/producer Martin Jones altered much of the plot, moving the play away from tragedy and into melodrama.
+Critics were more negative, perhaps partly because director/producer Martin Jones altered much of the plot, moving the play away from tragedy and into melodrama.